 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 5158, 4988):

-The Packet Extension subfield of the Common Info field indicates the packet extension duration of the HE TB PPDU that is the response to the Trigger frame.
+The Packet Extension subfield of the Common Info field indicates the PPDU extension (PE) (#5158, 4988) duration of the HE TB PPDU that is the response to the Trigger frame.
 The structure of the Packet Extension subfield is defined in Figure 9-52e (Packet Extension subfield).